ome/omero-documentation/limitations.rst

 ================================

 On Windows servers not all binary files corresponding to a delete may be removed from the binary repository.
-See :wiki:`Delete: Binary Data
-<Delete#BinaryData>` for more details.
+See :ref:`developers/Omero/Modules/Delete#BinaryData` for more details.